Effective Date and Last Updated: August 22, 2022

 If we should ever file for bankruptcy or engage in a business transition such as a merger with another company, or if we purchase, sell, or reorganize all or part of our business or assets, we may disclose your information, including personal information, to prospective or actual purchasers in connection with one of these transactions.

-A. This Site is not for or Directed Towards Children.
+A. This Site is not for or Directed To Children.

 Our primary audience is adults and young adults.
 We do not intend to and will not knowingly collect any personal information from children under the age of 13; children under the age of 13 are prohibited from using the Site without parent/guardian supervision.
 If we learn that we have collected information from a child under the age of 13, we will remove that information immediately and delete it from our servers (subject to applicable law and this Policy).
 If you believe User Content from a child under the age of 13 has been posted to the Site, please notify us by going to the "Contact" link at the bottom of our home page and using the inquiry form located there.
 We also recommend that children over the age of 13 ask their parents for permission before sending any information about themselves to anyone over the internet.